munificent/craftinginterpreters/book/methods-and-initializers.md

 I realized I could design a language that looked and behaved however I chose.
 It was like I'd been going to a private school that required uniforms my whole life and then one day transferred to a public school where I could wear whatever I wanted.
-Wait, I don't need to use curly braces for blocks?
+I don't need to use curly braces for blocks?
 I can use something other than an equals sign for assignment?
 I can do objects without classes?
-Multiple inheritance and multimethods?
-A dynamic language that overloads statically by arity?
+Multiple inheritance *and* multimethods?
+A dynamic language that overloads statically, by arity?

 Naturally, I took that freedom and ran with it.
 I made the weirdest, most arbitrary language design decisions.
 Apostrophes for generics.
 No commas between